silnrsi/font-charis/documentation/source/ssof-features.md

 Features can also be turned on by selecting the text, choosing the font, then adding the specific feature settings at the end of the font name in the font selection box using the feature ID, as in: *fontname:feature=setting*

-For example, using the Charis SIL font, the Uppercase Eng alternate “Capital N with tail” would be specified as `Charis SIL:Engs=2`.
+For example, using the Charis SIL font, the Uppercase Eng alternate “Capital N with tail” would be specified as `Charis SIL:cv43=2`.
 If you wish to apply two (or more) features, you can separate them with `&amp;`.
-Thus, `Charis SIL:Engs=2&amp;smcp=1` would apply “Capital N with tail” plus the “Small capitals” feature.
+Thus, `Charis SIL:cv43=2&amp;smcp=1` would apply “Capital N with tail” plus the “Small capitals” feature.

 - **Common features, stylistic sets, character variants:** Use the feature ID, as in `'smcp'`, `'ss01'`, or `'cv05'`.

 ### Microsoft Word

 Support for font features is very limited in Microsoft Word.
+Even some OpenType behavior that is automatically activated in other apps requires special settings in Word.
+For example, to enable conjuncts or ligatures go to **Format / Font / Advanced / OpenType features** and change *None* to one of the other settings.
+It may also be necessary to choose **Use Contextual Alternates**.

 - **Common features:** *Small caps:* Not supported. *Warning: using **Format / Font / Effects / Small caps** will not use the proper OpenType or Graphite feature!*